torus-digital/torus_cms/README.md

     15. Click on Next: Tags
     16. Click on Next: Review
     17. Give Your Role a name and optionally a description.
-    18. Click on Create Roll
+    18. Click on Create Role

 14. Now your ready to deploy your lambda copyToBucket function.
     1. In the AWS console, go to Services -> [Lambda](https://console.aws.amazon.com/lambda)